TaokyleYT/LogicGate/LogicGate/README.rst

 Startup
 -------

 First, make a logic gate file.
-The file extension should be lgeso
+The file extension should be .lgeso

 Runner
 ------

-To use it, import the python file **LogicGate.py** in your python script, or just run the LogicGate.py.
+To use it, import **LogicGate** in your python script.

+Remember for the decompile function, only the filename argument is needed.

+The decompile function will return the incorrect bits if check, gate and ascii is True, decompiled result if ascii is True, and 0 if otherwise.

-Remember for the run function, only the filename argument is needed.
-The run function will return an exit code if you use the run function, and outputs of the file will be printed(binary to ascii, and logical binary if enabled).
-The compile function does the otherwise, it doesn’t return anything but it can write code into lgeso file.
+Outputs of the file will be printed(binary to ascii, and logical binary if enabled) if out is True (true by defalt).

+The compile function does the otherwise, it normally doesn't return anything but it can write code into lgeso file, or if write is False(defalt on) then the compiled result will be returned instead of writing into file.

 Special encrypt module
 ----------------------
-a special encrypt module is included in this package, which is lgEncrypt.py. it contain two functions, encrypt() and decrypt(). encrypt() generates a key file and a data file, they are pure random string when transfered to ascii, but shows message when both being processed by decrypt() encrypth) have 3 arguments, data file name, key file name, message They are very self explainatory
+a special encrypt module is included in this package, which is **lgEncrypt**.

+it contain two functions, encrypt() and decrypt().

+encrypt() generates a key file and a data file, they are pure random string when transfered to ascii, but shows message when both being processed by decrypt(). encrypt() have 3 arguments, data file name, key file name, message.
+They are very self explainatory

-decrypt() have 3 arguments, data file, key file, sause the first 2 is very self explainatory, for sause parameter it determinates if the output text is shown or returned for further decryption, assuming the message through encrypt() is encrypted beforehand
+decrypt() have 3 arguments, data file, key file, sause. the first 2 is very self explainatory, for sause parameter it determinates if the output text is shown or returned for further decryption, assuming the message through encrypt() is encrypted beforehand

 syntax
 ------

 For syntax it is very straight forward.
-It process each character in each line as each command For gates with multiple inputs (such as or, and) type like other syntax, the quota for the gate will automatically be processed.
-No linking between words, unless the syntax at the middle is invalid
+It process each character in every line as individual command.

+For gates with multiple inputs (such as or, and) type like other syntax, the quota for the gate will automatically be processed.
+Any invalid command will raise SyntaxError, in almost all scenarios, the case of the gate does not matter.

-Basic gates(gates that doesn’t require includes):
+Basic gates(gates that doesn’t require includes, include feature is in progress):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A (and gate): the next **2** results will be accepted as inputs.
 If both